 Screen Printing - The Complete Story

 If there is ever an arena where the printmaker is able to play and experiment it is for sure with the screen printing technique.
-Allowing a diverse range of surfaces for production, and with it breaking up the border between the consumerism arena and the bubble of fine art editions , screen prints, also known as silkscreens , since their big entrance to the world of art in 1960’s are continuing to hold an important place within intaglio printmaking methods.
+Allowing a diverse range of surfaces for production, and with it breaking up the border between the consumerism arena and the bubble of fine art editions, screen prints, also known as silkscreens, since their big entrance to the world of art in 1960’s are continuing to hold an important place within intaglio printmaking methods.

-Their investigation into the media and experimentation produced some of the most memorable print images and greatly influenced the silkscreen print production, graphic design, poster works, and garment printing of the present.
+Their investigation into the screenprinting media and experimentation produced some of the most memorable print images and greatly influenced the silkscreen print production, graphic design, poster works, and garment printing of the present.

 The History of Screen Printing

 Understood to originate from the traditional stenciling technique, itself one of the earliest forms of duplication of images, what we know today as screen printing took centuries to develop.
 The earliest story of stencil production originates from the tale of Polynesia and its inhabitants, the cutting of the banana leaves and the pushing of the ink through it for the production of a specially printed cloth called tapa.
-Yet, the style of screen printing as we come to know it today, originates far back to the era of Song Dynasty Art in China, around 960 – 1279 CE.
+Yet, the style of screen printing as we come to know it today originates far back to the era of Song Dynasty Art in China, around 960 – 1279 CE.
 A truly remarkable level of expression and mastery was reached by the Chinese artists for the creation of special masks, also known as matrixes, what we today understand as a modern screen printing frame.
 The making of such masks was an extremely complex process.
 The small pieces, which created the mask, were glued together with human hair allowing perfect ink passage.
 Adopted as such and re-defined in Japan, it arrived in Europe around 1907.
 It was due to the success of the Japanese textiles show at World Fairs that the craftsmen in England and France began to use screens made of silk with stencils from impregnated paper for printing on fabric.
-The move towards silk needed to be made due to the demand for an elaborate pattern design and it was firstly patented and used by the Englishman Samuel Simon.
+The move towards using silk in screen printing needed to be made due to the demand for elaborate pattern design and it was firstly patented and used by the Englishman Samuel Simon.
 Simon’s adaptation of the technique was put to use for the printing of high-quality custom wallpaper or to print on silk or linen material and a clientele of upper class followed closely by.

-It was soon after, in 1910, that the technique underwent further changes and development.
+It was soon after, in 1910, that the screen printing technique underwent further changes and development.
 The experimentation with photo-reactive chemicals, in particular, the chromic acid salt sensitized emulsions by Roy Beck, Charles Peter, and Edward Owens produced photo-reactive stencils.
 This innovation proved to revolutionize the commercial screen printing industry.

 Pop Go the Silkscreen Images

 For much of the 20th-century, this printing method was kept confidential and protected as a ‘trade secret’.
 As an artistic form, it appeared for the first time in the USA, where since the 1930’s screen printed images were shown at exhibitions and received much appreciation in the art market.
 It was during this time that the term serigraphy was coined to differentiate the artistic application of silkscreen printing from the industrial use.
 The term is coined with the use of the Latin word sēricum” (silk) and Greek “graphein” (to write or draw).
-In Europe, it was used after the Second World War while some of the famous European artists, such as Henri Matisse relied on the stencil technique, known as pochoir for the creation of their printed editions.
+In Europe, the screen printing art was used after the Second World War while some of the famous European artists, such as Henri Matisse relied on the stencil technique, known as pochoir for the creation of their printed editions.

 Yet, it was with the emergence of Pop Art during the 1960’s and its love for popular culture along with its iconic figures that the true face of screen printing was born.
 The traditional application of the technique for the production of printed images in service of decoration and advertisements received new vocabulary and produced a new idea of the aesthetic in the hands of Andy Warhol.
-Using the method to its fullest, playing along with the idea of appropriation and the isolation from the traditional hands-on approach by the artists, Warhol produced some of the most striking images.
+Using the screen printing method to its fullest, playing along with the idea of appropriation and the isolation from the traditional hands-on approach by the artists, Warhol produced some of the most striking images.
 Realizing the full potential of the medium the artist used and re-used images, experimenting with repetition art and some of the most daring choices of color not to mention subject matter.
 Warhol’s interest in the iconic film and music stars for some is considered to represent that superficiality and adoration of the glittering surface of the American popular culture of the day, but many considered his choice of subject matter to stand for deeper issues and anxieties surrounding death.
 The famous silkscreen print of Marylyn Monroe, one of the firsts for Warhol, was produced slightly after the actress’s death.

 The Technique of the Screen Printing Method